Display to header level

 Analogous to the comment function on Facebook.
 Twitter users can reply to a post by typing in the reply section beneath it.

-Aim for 1-3 tweets per day—the nature of Twitter as a place for up-to-the-minute news means that frequent posting is the norm.
-Studies show that tweets between 9 a.m. and 7 p.m., especially on weekdays (when Twitter users tend to be more active), are generally the most effective.
-You can use the Analytics tool to optimize timing based on audience engagement data and analytics is a terrific way to employ a reliably data-driven approach.
+Aim for at least 1-3 original tweets per day—the nature of Twitter as a place for up-to-the-minute news means that frequent posting is the norm.
+Studies show that tweets between 9 a.m. and 7 p.m., especially on weekdays (when Twitter users tend to be more active), are generally effective guidelines.
+Using the Analytics tool to optimize timing based on audience engagement data and analytics is a terrific way to employ a reliably data-driven approach.
 Twitter's regular interface makes scheduling easy: clicking the calendar and clock icon along the bottom of a Tweet window opens up the schedule list, where users can always check their scheduled Tweets in an easy-to-read list before deciding when to schedule a new Tweet.

 Learn more about creating and managing an account at the Instagram Help Center.

-Like you would on Facebook and Twitter, share photos and videos that tell the story of your organization’s mission and work.
-Along with typical shots of preserved lands and events, some organizations post photos and videos that give a behind-the-scenes look into the organization (for example, from a training conference or staff holiday party).
-There are many possibilities, and photo or video choice depends on what kind of visual brand the organization wants to build and maintain.
+As on Facebook and Twitter, organizations can share photos and videos that tell the story of their mission and work.
+Along with typical shots of preserved lands, events, and volunteers at work, organizations post photos and videos that give a behind-the-scenes look into the organization (for example, from a training conference or staff holiday party).
+There are many possibilities, and curating photos or videos depends on what kind of visual brand the organization wants to build and maintain.
 In addition to landscapes and wildlife, showing people enjoying the outdoors can highlight the impact of conservation on people, and helps viewers imagine themselves in the outdoors.

 There is no hard and fast rule for ideal posting frequency on Instagram—some popular and effective land trust accounts post multiple times per day, while others post once or twice a week.
 The biggest determining factor is the amount of quality photos and videos available.